puigde/iGO/README.md

 ```
 <br />

 `NOTE:` if a message pops up saying that the bot is already on it's because the bot is running through another computer, do not worry you can use it anyways!
-Sadly we currently don't have the resources to keep the bot running 24/7 but it doesn't need a huge amount of resources so you can do it with no worries.
+Sadly we currently don't have the means to keep the bot running 24/7 but it doesn't need a huge amount of resources so you can do it with no worries.

 `NOTE:`if you are the first user executing the code you might need to wait a few seconds or even a minute if your computer is slower to let the bot get and arrange the data.